 The limits placed on THC potency are probably not there for the long term.
-Likely, the limits were put in place to appease an apprehensive or disapproving public as legalization rolled into town.
+Generally, limits are put in place to appease an apprehensive or disapproving public.
 People who disapprove of cannabis may have found solace in limiting the potency of these medicines.
 Meanwhile, they failed to acknowledge that these prescriptions are to help cancer victims feel better or keep epileptics from convulsing uncontrollably.

 In Georgia, recent cannabis legislation (introduced by a Republican) allowed the percentage of THC in medical cannabis oil to rise to 5 percent — and that was a compromise.
 Some state senators wanted to decrease the limit to 3 percent.
 Zero state agencies (including law enforcement outfits and health bureaus) find any sort of problems associated with higher THC content in cannabis or the people who use it.
 The state originally OK’d cannabis to treat eight illnesses, including cancer.
 Now, however, thanks to the small steps of progress, medical cannabis can treat six more — including AIDS and Tourette’s.

 States deregulation of THC potency is the probable next step.
 But to get there, we have to overcome a lot of ignorance.

 And if you’re thinking that putting limits on THC doesn’t actually do any harm, remember that by doing so, it renders high potency strains effectively illegal.
 And this harms patients.